-JCC Brooklyn’s Infant-Toddler Program focuses on children’s development and is designed based on their primary needs between 12 months and 24 months of age.
+JCC Brooklyn’s Infant-Toddler Program focuses on children’s development and is designed around helping our children between 12-24 months of age reach key developmental milestones.
 This is the age when emotional, physical, cognitive, social and verbal skills are growing at an exceptional rate.
 Infants and toddlers in this stage learn through exploring the world around them.
-Our play-based, emergent curriculum concentrates on identifying and developing each child’s individual needs and interests while supporting their physical and social-emotional development.
+Our play-based curriculum concentrates on identifying and developing each child’s individual needs and interests while supporting their physical and social-emotional development.

 The infant-toddler program at JCC Brooklyn offers: